-Even though it has been celebrated for well over 100 years, the relevance of Arbor Day has never been so strong as it is today.
+Even though it has been celebrated for 150 years, the relevance of Arbor Day has never been so strong as it is today.
 One only has to look at the mass deforestation and long-term damage to many of the world’s forests to realize that the issues are as important now as they have ever been.
 Our trees cannot be taken for granted – indeed, they not only help provide clean air, they shelter us, provide outdoor recreation, and beautify our landscape in ways nothing else ever could.

 A Nod To Arbor Day

-As you may know, each national park poster, artist proof and postcard is printed on a paper stock called "Conservation".
+As you may know, each national park poster, artist proof, calendar and postcard is printed on a paper stock called "Conservation".
 It's a 100% recycled paper and it's produced here in the USA!
 It's Rainforest Alliance Certified, too!
 In addition, I use soy-based inks (most printing inks are petroleum based).
 And, I print everything here in Colorado by one of the greenest printers in the country, D&K Printing.